marie-jakob/mesdt/README.md

-# mesdt
 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-Estimate and test (mixed-effects) signal detection theory models for binary data with maximum likelihood estimation.
-This package leverages the equivalence between a subclass of SDT and a subclass of generalized linear models first shown by DeCarlo (1998) to estimate SDT models using software for generalized linear mixed models (GLMM), that is, the `lme4` or `glmmTMB` package (for mixed-effects SDT models) and the `glm()` function (for single-level SDT models).
-SDT models can be specified on the level of SDT parameters discriminability and response bias using the typical R formula syntax:
+Estimate and test mixed-effects signal detection theory models with maximum likelihood estimation.
+This package leverages the equivalence between a subclass of SDT and a subclass of generalized linear models first shown by DeCarlo (1998) to estimate mixed SDT models using software for generalized linear mixed models, that is, the `lme4` or `glmmTMB` package.
+Mixed-effects SDT models can be specified on the level of SDT parameters discriminability and response bias using the typical R formula syntax: